Movitas/as_dialed_from/README.md

 Figure out how a number should be dialed from another country.
 A fork of a port of Google's libphonenumber.

+## Warning

+Not all country combinations work correctly.
+Contributions welcome.

 ## Examples

 as_dialed_from prototypes the String class with an `as_dialed_from` method.